Corrupteddisk/FurryFriend/README.md

 - Initial commit: 9 hours ago

-Briefly explain the license chosen for your project and when it was initially committed.
+Briefly explain the license chosen for project and when it was initially committed.

 ## Project Structure

-Outline the structure of your project, including important directories and files.
+Outline the structure of project, including important directories and files.

 ## Getting Started

-To set up your project locally, follow these simple steps.
+To set up project locally, follow these simple steps.

 1. **Clone the Repository:**
    ```bash